-Empowering women to transform their lives through education and engagement became the mission for Fresh Start Women’s Foundation.
-They follow through with their mission by offering free or low cost programs and services in the areas of economic self-sufficiency, education, and personal development.
-These opportunities to learn, grown and achieve are available Monday through Saturday at their 1130 East McDowell Road, Phoenix, AZ location beginning at 9:00 a.m.
+Empowering women to transform their lives through education and engagement became the mission of Fresh Start Women’s Foundation.
+They follow through with their mission by offering free or low-cost programs and services in the areas of economic self-sufficiency, education, and personal development.
+These opportunities to learn, grow and achieve are available Monday through Saturday at their 1130 East McDowell Road, Phoenix, AZ location beginning at 9:00 a.m.

 More than 20 years ago, two sisters Pat Petznick and Beverly Stewart founded Fresh Start Women’s Foundation.
 Even as young teens, Pat and Beverly wanted to help women, who like their grandmother, suddenly became the sole support of their families.
 Over the years, the Arizona natives became ardent community activists on behalf of women.